jeremyckahn/shifty/README.md

 Tweeny
 ===

 Tweeny is a tweening engine for JavaScript.
 That's it.
 Tweeny is meant to be a low level tool that can be encapsulated by higher-level tools.
-It does:
+At its core, it does:

   * Tweening.
   * Extensibility hooks for the tweening.